Smana/smana.github.io/content/en/post/cnpg/index.md

 ## 👁️ Monitoring

-I won't cover the [Prometheus Stack](https://github.com/prometheus-operator/kube-prometheus) installation in this article.
-If you wan't to have a look on how to do this the Gitops way please check [this example](https://github.com/Smana/kcdfrance-gitops/tree/main/observability).
+We're going to use [Prometheus Stack](https://github.com/prometheus-operator/kube-prometheus).
+We won't cover its installation in this article.
+If you want to see how to install it "the GitOps way" you can check [this example](https://github.com/Smana/kcdfrance-gitops/tree/main/observability).

-Basically we need to create a _PodMonitor_ in order to scrape our instance's metrics.
+To scrape our instance's metrics, we need to create a _PodMonitor_.
 ```yaml
 apiVersion: monitoring.coreos.com/v1
 kind: PodMonitor